 Director Linda Fields

 I have a MS in Early Childhood Education from Indiana University.
 Before becoming a director, I was a classroom teacher in various different early childhood settings for 21 years.
-I’ve been the director of Campus View Child Care Center for four and a half years.
+I’ve been the director of Campus View Child Care Center for six and a half years.
 I enjoy working with and serving the needs of children and their families.
 One of the most wonderful things about working with infants and toddlers is observing their development as well as their drive to make sense of the world that surrounds them.
 I feel very fortunate to be part of a program that nurtures and supports children and their families through relationship based care.

 In my spare time I enjoy reading, knitting, cooking, and taking long walks.